cassandra-wong/FulhausAssessment/README.md

 2. Image sizing

-    Before an image is inputted for deep learningraining, it must be converted to an array with a specific size (in this case, 128x128) for the model and scaled to have a value between 0 and 1.
+    Before an image is inputted for deep learning, it must be converted to an array with a specific size (in this case, 128x128) for the model and scaled to have a value between 0 and 1.

 3. Image Augmentation